rsyslog/rsyslog/source/rainerscript/global.rst

   the input is inside a lengthy operation, but should generally be tried to avoid.
 On busy systems it may make sense to increase that timeout.
 This especially seems to be the case with containers.

+- **operatingStateFile** [string, filename], default unset, available 8.39.0+

+  The operatingStateFile, as the name says, provides information about rsyslog operating state.
+It can be useful for troubleshooting.

+  If this parameter is not set, an operating state file will not be writen.
+If it is set, the file will be written **and** used to detect unclean shutdown.
+  Upon startup, rsyslog checks if the last recorded line contains the "clean shutdown notification".
+If so, the file is deleted and re-written with new operating state.
+If the notification cannot be found, rsyslog assumes unclean shutdown and complains about this state.
+In this case the operating state file is renamed to "<configured-name>.previous" and a new file is started under the configured name for the current run.
+This permits the administrator to check the previous operating state file for helpful information on why the system shut down unclean.